10 Signs You are Not in Control of your Sales Pipeline

 Usually, this process takes a little longer.

 And the process that takes you from initial contact with a prospective customer all the way through to the actual sale is called a sales pipeline.

 What is a sales pipeline?

 A sales pipeline is a visual snapshot of where prospects are in the sales process.
-Sales pipelines also show you how much business you will attempt to close in a given week, month or year and how close a sales rep is to reaching their sales quota.
+Sales pipelines show you how much business salespeople are expected to close in a given week, month or year and how close a rep is to reaching their sales quota.

 Do you have a specific way of dealing with potential customers?